azimut/snitch/README.md

 * ~~Return DNS status code response and save it~~
 * Ets stores all returned records even when only 1 was new
 * Load DNS servers from a file
+* Stats of how much is processing
+* Config file